 Ever stuck for ideas about where to spend your next holiday?
 Want a second home that’s not too far away?
 After a place in the countryside where you can entertain your family and friends?
 Maybe you want to earn some extra money by renting out your holiday home from time to time?

 The answer to any one – or all – of these questions might lie in your buying a static home.
-This is in a caravan more or less permanently pitched on a caravan park or resort in a part of the country you like, visit often and want to share with friends, relatives or even paying guests.
+This is a caravan more or less permanently pitched on a caravan park or resort in a part of the country you like, visit often, and want to share with friends, relatives or even paying guests.